TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 19/1 Chronicles 19.11.md

 ---

-And the rest of the people he committed into the hand of Abishai his brother; and they put themselves in array against the children of Ammon.
+The rest of the people he committed into the hand of Abishai his brother; and they put themselves in array against the children of Ammon.